 Gilbert contacted Schwartz, who at the time started a calendar app Gilbert himself invested in, to discuss starting a consignment sneaker marketplace.

 The pair came to the conclusions that they needed a sneakerhead leading the company, and after inviting Luber for a Cavs game to talk business, struck a deal to acquire Campless two months later.

 In February 2016, StockX went live.
 At launch, StockX offered over 20,000 sneakers for sale.
 The company became an immediate success.
 By 2017, StockX was processing over $100 million worth of goods on its platform.

 When StockX raised $110 million for their Series C round in June of 2019, Luber stepped down as the company’s CEO and handed the reigns to former eBay Senior Vice President Scott Cutler (with Luber taking an ambassador role for the firm).

-In a recent interview with Inc.com, Luber stated his reasons for stepping down as CEO: “I’m way more comfortable and effective at the founding stage than with the day-to-day.
+In an interview with Inc.com, Luber stated his reasons for stepping down as CEO: “I’m way more comfortable and effective at the founding stage than with the day-to-day.
 I’m a startup guy.
 I’m a startup founder.”

 How Does StockX Make Money?

 StockX makes money by charging fees for every successful transaction facilitated via its platform.
 Those fees are paid by the seller.